Foreseeable Strategy to Increasing Regulations

 Darin Jacobs (5:26)

-According to the EPA, there is no practical and cost effective method for reducing chlorides once they’re in the water, but they’re relatively simple to keep out.
+According to the EPA, there is no practical and cost-effective method for reducing chlorides once they’re in the water, but they’re relatively simple to keep out.
 In many cases, the largest contributor to chlorides is simply softening of water.
 Most people have water softeners in their homes, they put salt in them.
-The byproduct of recharging the water softener is chloride and an industry is no different.
+The byproduct of recharging the water softener is chloride, and industry is no different.
 And for example, we were able to run upstream and work with them on things like that.
 We also help by developing nutrient reduction strategies to reduce total phosphorus and total nitrogen.
-In many cases that is not concrete and steel.
-In many cases it’s assistance trying to find alternative methods with which to do the work.
-Oftentimes a total phosphorus for example, comes from cleaning chemicals.
+In many cases, that is not concrete and steel.
+In many cases, it’s assistance trying to find alternative methods with which to do the work.
+Oftentimes total phosphorus, for example, comes from cleaning chemicals.
 Now there are limits because FDA and USDA have requirements for cleanliness in these plants, of course.
 However, if we can rethink some of the cleaning chemicals, reducing the phosphoric acid, for example, that is used, we can reduce total phosphorus in the discharge of the plant.
 It didn’t really cost much to do that versus building a lot of concrete and steel.
-And in many cases we also help by providing or helping design new technology equipment to help them better meet their needs.
+And in many cases, we also help by providing or helping design new technology equipment to help them better meet their needs.

 One of the things we do try to do is think outside of the box.
-I think sometimes that engineer’s get tied up in gee whiz, we have to find a concrete and steel kind of solution to everything.
+I think sometimes that engineers get tied up in gee whiz, we have to find a concrete and steel kind of solution to everything.
 And that’s not always the case.
-I’ll give you an example of an unnamed industry that we got a call one day to help and they had significant metals problems and metals of any kind create a lot of problems for meeting limits.
+I’ll give you an example of an unnamed industry that we got a call one day to help, and they had significant metals problems and metals of any kind create a lot of problems for meeting limits.
 And most of the processes do not take metals out of the wastewater very effectively.
-So I went down to the plant and we looked and we talked about it and during the conversation, we were talking through their process and I simply asked the question, is there something else we could do with this wash water that they were washing product with?
-Because that’s where they were picking up the metals and all of a sudden a bunch of their plant engineers looked at each other and said, well yeah, you know what we could do?
-And they went through a whole different thought process about let’s just eliminate the wash process, which that in turn eliminated the need to spend a whole bunch of money trying to remove metals, which is not an easy process.
+So I went down to the plant, and we looked, and we talked about it, and during the conversation, we were talking through their process, and I simply asked the question, is there something else we could do with this wash water that they were washing product with?
+Because that’s where they were picking up the metals, and all of a sudden, a bunch of their plant engineers looked at each other and said, well yeah, you know what we could do?
+And they went through a whole different thought process about let’s just eliminate the wash process, which in turn eliminated the need to spend a whole bunch of money trying to remove metals, which is not an easy process.
 And yes, we talked ourselves right out of a project there, I’m sure, but it was the right thing to do for our client.
 And you know what?
 They will remember that because we did the right and honest and correct thing for them.

 Jeff Walters (9:33)

 Yeah.
-I think what you’re saying is what we’ve been hearing this from other people too, is just understanding our client’s needs.
+I think what you’re saying is what we’ve been hearing from other people too, is just understanding our client’s needs.
 Getting to know them, getting to know their facilities is extremely important.
 And that’s one of the best ways we can support our clients.
-We don’t have to push solutions, we don’t have to push product.
-We can understand what they need to get through day in and day out to meet their permit limits and run their facilities.
+We don’t have to push solutions.
+We don’t have to push products.
+We can understand what they need to get through the day in and day out to meet their permit limits and run their facilities.

 Darin Jacobs (10:02)